APZmedia/ComfyUI-Dreamlight/README.md

    - `example_mask.png`

 ## Model Management
-- **Early Model Validation**: Models are checked and downloaded when the node is first created, preventing OOM errors during processing
+- **Pre-Flight Validation**: All models are downloaded, validated, and tested during node initialization - before any inference is attempted
+- **Complete FLUX Pipeline**: Downloads and validates the entire FLUX.1-dev pipeline (transformer, VAE, text encoders, tokenizers, scheduler)
-- **Smart Model Detection**: DreamLight automatically searches for existing FLUX.1-dev models in ComfyUI's standard directories before downloading
+- **Smart Model Detection**: Automatically searches for existing FLUX transformer weights and reuses them to save bandwidth
+- **Comprehensive Flight Checks**: Validates all required components with detailed logging before proceeding
 - **HuggingFace Authentication**: Set `HF_TOKEN` in `.env` file for authenticated downloads
-- **Fallback Download**: If no local model is found, downloads from HuggingFace (~23GB)
+- **Fail-Fast Design**: Node initialization will fail immediately if models can't be downloaded or validated

 ## Notes
 - First run will take longer as it downloads additional dependencies